Ex-Michigan gubernatorial candidate sentenced to 2 months behind bars for Capitol riot role

 Prosecutors recommended sentencing Kelley to three months of incarceration.

-“Mr. Kelley engaged in not just a bad decision but a series of bad decisions that day,” a prosecutor, Shanai Watson, said.
+“Mr. Kelley engaged in not just a bad decision but a series of bad decisions that day,” federal prosecutor Shanai Watson said.

 Kelley’s arrest roiled what was already a complicated Republican primary for the governor’s race.
 Conservative commentator Tudor Dixon won the Republican primary but ultimately lost to incumbent Gov. Gretchen Whitmer, a Democrat, last November.